esciencecenter-digital-skills/research-software-support/stories/_smp/slides-smp.md

 ![Mapping the Via Appia](stories/_smp/viaappia.png)

 Note:
-The Via Appia was the most important road in the Roman Empire.
-It connected Rome to Brindisi in the south of Italy.
-It was built in 312 BC and was 540 km long.
-It was the first road to be built with a hard surface.
+The Via Appia was the most important road in the Roman Empire, connecting Rome to Brindisi in the south of Italy, spanning a distance of 540km.
 It was used for military purposes, but also for trade and travel.
-It was used for 600 years, until the fall of the Roman Empire.
+The Via Appia was built in 312 BC, and used for 600 years, until the fall of the Roman Empire.

 The eScience Center participated in a project to map the Via Appia.
-Using a combination of satellite imagery and ground-based measurements, the project created a 3D model of the Via Appia.
+Using a combination of satellite imagery and ground-based measurements, the project created a 3D model of the road.
 The model was used to study the road and its surroundings.

 In this project, research software was used to process the satellite imagery and the ground-based measurements, and combine them into a 3D model of the Via Appia.